 In the steps below, I’ll be covering how to do the beadweaving technique “Brick Stitch”, including how to decrease and increase rows in order to form a star shape.
 Included in this post is a free pattern to guide you.

 Once you’ve made your star shapes, you can easily turn them into earrings, either studs or dangly ones!

-You’ll need the following materials if you want to follow along:
+You’ll need the following materials (these are affiliate links) if you want to follow along:

 - Miyuki Delicas size 11/0 in two different colours.

 - Beading thread (such as Miyuki or Nymo).

 - Earring findings of your choice e.g. earwires or stud posts and backs.

 - Jump rings and jewellery-making pliers (if you’re making dangle earrings).